arm/arm-toolchain/arm-software/linux/docs/OpenMPSupport.md

 - **Y** : Yes.
 When the implementation is complete
 - **N** : No. When the implementation is absent

-Note : No distinction is made between the support in Parser/Semantics, MLIR, Lowering or the OpenMPIRBuilder.
+Note: No distinction is made between the support in Parser/Semantics, MLIR, Lowering or the OpenMPIRBuilder.

 ## OpenMP 4.0